Phil Donahue: U.S.–Soviet Space Bridge

-In the 1980s, during the Cold War period of openness by the USSR, Donahue and Soviet journalist Vladimir Posner co-hosted a series of televised discussions, known as the U.S.–Soviet Space Bridge, among everyday citizens of the Soviet Union and the United States.
-It was the first event of its kind in broadcasting history: Donahue hosted an audience in an American city while Posner hosted an audience in a Soviet city, all on one television program.
+In the 1980s, during the Cold War period of openness by the USSR, Donahue and Soviet journalist Vladimir Pozner co-hosted a series of televised discussions, known as the U.S.–Soviet Space Bridge, among everyday citizens of the Soviet Union and the United States.
+It was the first event of its kind in broadcasting history: Donahue hosted an audience in a U.S. city while Posner hosted an audience in a Soviet city, all on one television program.
 Members of both audiences asked each other questions about both nations.
 While the governments of both nations were preparing for the possibility of nuclear war, Donahue said: "We reached out instead of lashed out."
 From 1991 to 1994 Donahue and Posner co-hosted Posner/Donahue, a weekly, issues-oriented roundtable program, which aired both on CNBC and in syndication.

 His wife Marlo Thomas created a children's version in 1988 entitled Free to Be...
-A Family and just as Donahue and Posner have been friends ever since, Thomas and Tatiana Vedeneyeva have also enjoyed a long and fruitful friendship.

-After Talk Show

-In 1999, He was originally supposed to host the game show Greed on the Fox network, but turned down the offer from Fox, because he didn't want to be a game show host and didn't want the network's money for a paycheck, so instead the hosting gig went to Chuck Woolery.
+A Family.
+Donahue and Posner became long-time friends after the experience.

 MSNBC program

-In July 2002, Phil Donahue returned to television after seven years of retirement to host a show called Donahue on MSNBC.
+In July 2002, Donahue returned to television after seven years of retirement to host a show called Donahue on MSNBC.
 On February 25, 2003, MSNBC canceled the show.

 Soon after the show's cancellation, an internal MSNBC memo was leaked to the press stating that Donahue should be fired because he opposed the imminent U.S. invasion of Iraq and that he would be a "difficult public face for NBC in a time of war" and that his program could be "a home for the liberal anti-war agenda".
 Donahue commented in 2007 that the management of MSNBC, owned at the time by General Electric, a major defense contractor, required that "we have two conservative (guests) for every liberal.
-I was counted as two liberals".
+I was counted as two liberals."

 Body of War

 In 2006, Donahue served as co-director with independent filmmaker Ellen Spiro for the feature documentary film Body of War.
 The film tells the story of Tomas Young, a severely disabled Iraq War veteran and his turbulent postwar adjustments.
-In November 2007 the film was named as one of fifteen documentaries to be in consideration for an Oscar nomination from the Academy of Motion Picture Arts and Sciences.
+In November 2007, the film was named as one of fifteen documentaries to be in consideration for an Oscar nomination from the Academy of Motion Picture Arts and Sciences.